sgaul/opportunity/index.md

 ![plot of chunk unnamed-chunk-4](assets/fig/unnamed-chunk-4.png)

 To see this visually, we can map each of the variables for the state.
-Several variables - like poverty, public assistance, unemployment - show similar patterns across tracts, while job growth and vacancy are less similar.
+Several variables - like poverty, public assistance, unemployment - show similar patterns across tracts, while job growth and commute times are less similar.

 ![plot of chunk unnamed-chunk-5](assets/fig/unnamed-chunk-5.png)

-The next step is to calculate the opportunity index from the z-scores of the individual variables.
+The next step is to calculate the opportunity index as the average of the z-scores of the individual variables.

 Even this has some choices involved - the Kirwan Institute mapping uses [quintiles to color the maps](http://kirwaninstitute.osu.edu/reports/2009/11_2009_CTOppMapping_FullReport.pdf), which means 1/5th of the tracts will fall into each color category.
 The map below shows the updated index for the state using quintiles.

 ![plot of chunk unnamed-chunk-6](assets/fig/unnamed-chunk-6.png)